hleb-straltsou-by/Archive/README.md

 # Archive
-This app is designed to provide access to the archive with dossiers using client-server architecture and and also providing REST interface.
+This app is designed to provide access to the archive with dossiers using client-server architecture and also providing REST interface.
 # Task:

 - create a client-server application "Archive";